msarvesh2022/MS-Excel/README.md

 - Exited

 ## We will go through each and every attributes which play the important role to understand the customer behavior and history.

+- There is records of 10,000 different customer
+- Active Customer : 7962 , Exited : 2038